-What Kanye West's Sunday Service Taught Me About Grace
+What Kanye West’s Sunday Service Taught Me About Grace

 I was reminded that perhaps the best response is not less grace, but more.

-Curtis Yee is a writer in Sacramento, CA.
+Curtis Yee is a writer in Sacramento, California.

 Read These Next